top of page

 During the early years of the AIDS epidemic, Issan trained in end-of-life care and became a full-time hospice chaplain in New York City.
 He also co-founded and managed a medical facility in Japan with residences for geriatric and palliative care patients as well as family clinics.

-Issan’s work as a journalist and hospice professional have been featured in The New York Times, Asahi Shimbun, PBS Morning Edition and StoryCorp’s book, Callings.
+Issan’s work as a journalist, an end-of-life care professional and a Buddhist priest have been featured in The New York Times, Asahi Shimbun, PBS Morning Edition and StoryCorp’s book, Callings.

 Catherine has worked in healthcare for 30 years as a physical therapist and since 2015 as a geriatric care specialist.
-She has studied and practiced with Rev. Issan Koyama and Shōhaku Okumura Rōshi since 2017.
-In 2022 she received precepts from Okumura Rōshi at Sanshin-ji.
-Catherine takes care of “tangaryo” for the "NYZC for Dogen Study" and responds to inquiries from those wishing to join our programs.
+She has studied and practiced with Okumura Shōhaku Roshi and Issan since 2017.
+In 2022 she received precepts from Okumura Röshi.
+Catherine is the Ino and takes care of "tangaryo" for the NY Zen Community for Dōgen Study.
+She responds to inquiries from those wishing to join our programs.

 bottom of page